 These other devices include central venous catheters, endotracheal tubes, chest tubes, and nasogastric tubes.

-Your healthcare provider may have other reasons to recommend a chest X-ray.
+Your provider may have other reasons to recommend a chest X-ray.

 What are the risks of a chest X-ray?